pasqua1e/f5-automation-labs/docs/class1/module4/lab2.rst

 Task 5 - Add an HTTPS Application to existing HTTP AS3 Declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This declaration will create add a HTTPS application to a exsisting HTTP application.

 1. Start with the previous AS3 Declaration from **lab 1 - Task 1**

 .. code-block:: yaml